TheManWhoLikesToCode/TheManWhoLikesToCode/README.md

 ### Check out my site
 https://themanwholikestocode.github.io/Portfolio/

-- 🔭 I’m currently working on a blackboard scraper that automates the process of downloading and organizing course materials for students.
+- 🔭 I’m currently working on LeetCode!
-- 🌱 I’m currently learning more about web scraping and how to effectively use APIs in my projects.
+- 🌱 I’am currently learning more different algorithmic solving patterns and techniques
 - 👯 I’m looking to collaborate on projects that involve data analysis or automation.
 - 🤔 I’m looking for help with optimizing the performance of my blackboard scraper and any suggestions for new features to add.
 - 💬 Ask me about my experiences with machine learning or my thoughts on the role of technology in education.